Author: James Cheef Wright

 But there are other examples in Scripture that show it is God’s will for the natural to precede the spiritual.
 Ishmael — born of the flesh — came before Isaac, the child of promise.
 Cain, who thought he could choose how to please God and rejected God’s instruction, came before Abel, whose obedience pleased God.
 Esau, who sold his birthright to satisfy a momentary craving, preceded Jacob, who God later named Israel — the father of the twelve patriarchs from whom the twelve tribes of Irael came.
 Scripture continually shows us this pattern: first comes the natural, revealing the weakness of the flesh, and then the spiritual follows, revealing the power and purpose of God.

-This natural-then-sprititual order is unique to mankind.
+This natural-then-spiritual order is unique to mankind.
 Scripture shows that before God created humanity and earthly creatures, He had already created spiritual beings that dwelled in the heavenlies — angels who could observe mankind and even walk the earth.
 Job 38:7 tells us that “the morning Stars sang together, and all the sons of God shouted for joy” when God laid the foundations of the earth.
 Genesis 6:2 speaks of the angels who abandoned their proper place in Heaven, saying, “the sons of God saw the daughters of men, that they were fair, and they took to them wives, of all which they choose.”
 But even these were not the first to rebel against the spiritual order God established.

 God’s will for the natural to come before becoming spiritual only makes sense when we consider the fall of Lucifer.
-Ezekial 28 gives a vivid description of who Lucifer was before iniquity was found in him.
+Ezekiel 28 gives a vivid description of who Lucifer was before iniquity was found in him.
 Verse 12 describes him as “full of wisdom, and perfect in beauty.”
 Verse 13 reveals “Thou hast been in Eden the garden of God; every precious stone was thy covering,” showing the honor and splendor God had given him.
 Verse 14 goes even further: “Thou art the anointed cherub that covereth; and I have set thee so.”
-These verses reveal the extrodinary trust and authority God placed in Lucifer.
+These verses reveal the extraordinary trust and authority God placed in Lucifer.
 And verse 15 tells the tragedy of his fall: “Thou wast perfect in thy ways from the day that thou wast created, till iniquitie was found in thee.”

 Most people say the first sin in the world was the partaking of the forbidden tree.
 But few recognize that the first sin in the universe was the pride of Lucifer.
 Pride is the same sin he used on Eve when he told her in Genesis 3:5, “you will be like God.”
 The exact words Lucifer said in his own heart that led him to oppose God.
 This is why God hates pride in man.
 Pride corrupted a perfect spiritual being, and pride led humanity into rebellion.
-Yet it was also Lucifer’s fall that led God to create mankind in His own image — lower than the angels, yet possessing something the angels do not have: free will.
+Yet, it was also Lucifer’s fall that led God to create mankind in His own image — lower than the angels, yet possessing something the angels do not have: free will.

 It wasn’t a curse, and we did not have a choice about being born into this world already marked by spiritual decline and moral depravity.
 But we do have a choice about whether we stay in that natural state of mind or embrace the spiritual life that God breathed into us from the beginning.
 Before mankind, all of God’s creations were spoken into existence.
 But with Adam, God did something different — He breathed His own breath into Adam giving him life, and that same breath gave life to each of us.